 Legend has it that Parvati worshipped Kedareshwar to unite with Shiva as Ardhanareeswarar.
 Kedara Munivar is also said to have established this shrine visited by the Pancha Pandavas.

-Legend also has it that Nara and Narayana - two incarnations of Vishnu practised severe penances at Badrikashramam, in front of a Shivalingam fashioned out of earth.
+Legend also has it that Nara and Narayana - two incarnations of Vishnu practiced severe penances at Badrikashramam, in front of a Shivalingam fashioned out of earth.
 When Shiva appeared in front of them, they requested him to take up a permanent abode as a Jyotirlingam at Kedarnath.

 Legend also has it that the Pandava princes were advised to visit Kedarnath after the great Kurukshetra battle.
-Shiva upon seeing the Pandavas, assumed the form of a male buaffalo and entered the earth.
+Shiva upon seeing the Pandavas, assumed the form of a male buffalo and entered the earth.
 It is believed that the rear of its body remained here, as Kedareshwar.
 The front part is believed to be in Nepal.
-This legend says that when Shiva entered the ground, he became five fold - his hind remained at Kedar, his arms Tunganatha, his face Rudranatha, his belly Madhyameswara and his Jata Kalpeswara.
+This legend says that when Shiva entered the ground, he became fivefold - his hind remained at Kedar, his arms Tunganatha, his face Rudranatha, his belly Madhyameswara and his Jata Kalpeswara.
 These five shrines together as known as the Pancha Kedara.

 The Pandavas are believed to have visited this area several times.
 Arjuna is believed to have come here to pray to Shiva to obtain the coveted Pasupataastra.
 The other Pandavas are believed to have come here in search of him, where Draupadi came across the heavenly lotus Kalyana Saugandikam, and requested Bhima to bring here some more of the same.
 It was during his venturing out to seek these flowers that Bhima met Hanumaan.

-Tradition has it that pilgrims first visit Yamunotri and Gangotri and bring with them the holy waters from the sources of the rivers Yamuna and Ganga and offer abhishekams to Kedareshwara.
+Tradition has it that pilgrim’s first visit Yamunotri and Gangotri and brings with them the holy waters from the sources of the rivers Yamuna and Ganga and offer abhishekams to Kedareshwara.
 The traditional pilgrim route is Haridwar - Rishikesh - Devaprayag - Tehri - Dharasu - Yamunotri - Uttar Kashi - Gangotri - Triyugnarayan - Gowrikund and Kedarnath.
 Alternatively, the route to Kedar from Rishikesh is via Devprayag, Srinagar, Rudraprayag and Ukhimath.

 Shri Kedareshwar is situated on the Himalayas, on a mountain named Kedar.
 Before the mountains, on the banks of the Alakanada Badrinarayana is situated.
 And on the west, on the banks of Mandakini Kedarnath Jyotirlinga is situated.
 This place is approximately 150 miles away from Haridwar and 132 miles north of Hrishikesh.
 Nar Narayan the incarnation of Lord Vishnu has performed severe penance in Badrikashraya of Bharat Khand.
 He would regularly pray to the Shivirlinga and Lord Shiva used to be present there in the linga.